Skip to main content

 Fresh Eyes, Every Run

+The real value isn't just catching bugs—it's catching them before they ship.
 The QA agent explores paths we wouldn't think to explore.
 It doesn't get tired.
 It doesn't skip flows because they seem boring.
 It doesn't develop familiarity over time.
 Every run is fresh eyes.

 Adding latency for the product owner?
 Yes.
 Adding latency for the customer?
 No.